openstack/kolla-ansible/doc/deployment-philosophy.rst

 Kolla has an objective to replace the inflexible, painful, resource-intensive deployment process of OpenStack with a flexible, painless, inexpensive deployment process.
-Often to deploy OpenStack at the 100+ node scale small businesses may require means building a team of OpenStack professionals to maintain and manage the OpenStack deployment.
+Often to deploy OpenStack at the 100+ nodes scale, small businesses may require building a team of OpenStack professionals to maintain and manage the OpenStack deployment.
 Finding people experienced in OpenStack deployment is very difficult and expensive, resulting in a big barrier for OpenStack adoption.
 Kolla seeks to remedy this set of problems by